/perspectives/sector-views/high-yield-and-bank-loan-outlook-may-2025

 Even in an environment of historically high volatility, leveraged credit generated overall positive returns.
 The ICE BofA High Yield Index spread spiked to 461 basis points before falling back to 315 basis points by May 12, immediately following the preliminary U.S.-China trade agreement.
 Leveraged loan three-year discount margins widened to 567 basis points before retracing to 479.

-As of May 12, high yield corporate bonds returned 2.3 percent year-to-date, but performance has been bifurcated: Higher quality issues performed well, with BB- and B-rated bonds returning 2.7 percent and 1.9 percent, respectively, while CCC-rated bonds rose just 1.2 percent.
+As of May 19, high yield corporate bonds returned 2.4 percent year to date, but performance has been bifurcated: Higher quality issues performed well, with BB- and B-rated bonds returning 2.9 percent and 1.9 percent, respectively, while CCC-rated bonds rose just 1.2 percent.
 Loans also posted positive returns, but they underperformed fixed-rate corporates.
-The S&P UBS Leveraged Loan Index returned 1.6 percent overall, with BB-, B-, and CCC-rated loans returning 1.8 percent, 1.3 percent, and 2.5 percent respectively.
+The S&P UBS Leveraged Loan Index returned 1.9 percent overall, with BB-, B-, and CCC-rated loans returning 2.1 percent, 1.6 percent, and 3.0 percent, respectively.

 Policy Volatility Creates Opportunity for Managers with Credit Expertise

-Tariff impacts resulted in highly differentiated performance across leverage credit with exposed sectors experiencing deep losses around Liberation Day and underperforming year-to-date through May 12.
-In the high yield sector, the energy, transportation, and retail industries lagged with returns of 0.2, 0.04, and 0.8 percent through May 12, respectively, after recovering from losses.
-Particularly hard hit were lower rated CCC-rated bonds, with energy and transportation returning negative 7 percent and negative 10 percent respectively.
-In the loan market, housing, retail and chemicals posted small losses of less than one percent.
+We saw the impact of these exposures on year-to-date performance.
+In the high yield sector, the energy, transportation, and retail industries lagged with returns of -0.1, 0.05, and 0.8 percent through May 19, respectively, after recovering from losses.
+Particularly hard hit were lower rated CCC-rated bonds, with energy and transportation returning negative 8 percent and negative 11 percent respectively.
+In the loan market, chemicals posted a loss of 0.4 percent while consumer durables, food/drug and housing significant lagged the index with returns of less than 50 basis points.

-Conversely, industries perceived as more resilient—either due to insulation from trade or defensive characteristics—outperformed.
-High yield telecom, healthcare, and real estate all returned almost 4 percent through May 12.
-Within the loan sector, media/telecom and utilities gained 2.8 and 2.3 percent respectively.
+Conversely, industries perceived as more resilient—either due to less impact from trade or defensive characteristics—outperformed.
+High yield telecom, healthcare, and real estate returned 4.3, 4.0, and 3.9 percent through May 19.
+Within the loan sector, media/telecom and technology gained 3.4 and 2.4 percent respectively.
+Generally speaking, areas that may be less directly impacted by tariffs include media/communications and financial subsectors such as REITs and banks, but they would be impacted if tariff policy volatility triggers growth concerns again.

-Relying on traditional defensive strategies has also not guaranteed good performance as fundamentals vary widely by capital structure and issuer type.
-Healthcare, for example, is often viewed as a defensive sector, but that characterization breaks down across credit markets.
-In high yield, performance is driven by large hospital systems with stable revenues.
+It's important to note that fundamentals vary widely by capital structure and issuer type.
+The healthcare related issuers in high yield corporates, for example, are largely represented by large hospital systems with stable revenues.
 In contrast, the loan market skews toward smaller, labor-intensive providers still contending with staffing shortages and limited ability to pass through higher costs.
-Therefore, BB-rated healthcare industry spreads were the least affected component of the bond index, but had the third largest move in the BB loan index.
+Therefore, BB-rated healthcare industry spreads were the least affected component of the ICE BofA High Yield Index, but had the third largest move in the BB portion of the S&P UBS Leveraged Loan Index.
 With the recent introduction of the Trump administration’s efforts to lower drug prices, it is possible that even deeper bifurcations will arise.
-Similarly, not all consumer durables are equally exposed to tariff risks, and therefore showed opposite spread performance across bonds and loans.
+Similarly, not all consumer discretionary are equally exposed to tariff risks, and therefore showed opposite spread performance across bonds and loans.
 Understanding these critical differences is essential when assessing potential risk in this environment.

-In an environment where headline risks remain, we continue to be cautious while using the rally and spread narrowing to manage exposure to vulnerable credits.
+In an environment where headline risks remain, we are prioritizing quality while using the rally and spread narrowing to manage exposure to vulnerable credits.

-We currently favor high yield corporates given the sector’s higher quality credit profile which may help limit spread volatility.
+We currently favor high yield corporates over bank loans given the sector’s higher quality credit profile which may help limit spread volatility.
 Conversely, we are cautious on bank loans.
 While the broad sector’s fundamentals look healthier compared to recent history, transparency is limited, creating a quality bias in visible loan data.
-Although we maintain confident in the quality of our loan holdings, weakness in less visible issuers could still spill into the broader market.
+Although we remain confident in the quality of our loan holdings, weakness in less visible issuers could still spill into the broader market.

-We continue to actively monitor the portfolio, focusing on cost inflation, supply chain disruptions, and sourcing dependencies.
+We continue to actively monitor our portfolios, focusing on cost inflation, supply chain disruptions, and sourcing dependencies.
 In this environment, we favor higher quality issuers with pricing flexibility, negotiating power, diversified sourcing strategies, and strong management.
 In addition, we are maintaining dry powder to take advantage of relative value opportunities if spreads widen from here.

 Leveraged Credit Scorecard